How to Build a Discord Bot in Node.js

 - Create a new folder in your operating system file explorer or command line interface (CLI).

 - Open the folder in VSCode.
-Here are two possible methods of opening the folder:
+Here are two possible methods of opening the folder.

-- Right click the folder that was just created and click open in VSCode (most applicable in Windows environments).
+Filein the Application Bar, and selectOpen Folder, subsequently choosing the folder you just created. - Right click the folder that was just created and click

 3. Create a JavaScript file and Install Required Dependencies⌗

-- One could also navigate to Application Bar and navigate to Terminal, and then click “New Terminal”
+You could also navigate to Application Bar and navigate to

-- Run the command
+Terminal, and then clickNew Terminal. - Run the command

-npm install discord.js
+npm install discord.js.

 4. Configure Discord Developer Settings and Retrieve your Discord Bot Token⌗

-- If prompted to sign in, do so.
+Navigate to https://discord.com/developers/applications in your Web Browser.
+If prompted to sign in, do so.

-- Click the “New Application” button, type in a name, accept Discord’s policies, and then finally, click create.
+New Applicationbutton, type in a name, accept Discord’s policies, and then finally, clickCreate.

-- On the left bar, click on Bot
+On the left bar, click on

-- This will copy your
+Copyin the resulting menu.This will copy your

 TOKENstring.
-A token is essentially a password which grants a bot access to its account. - KEEP THIS TOKEN SAFE AND SECURE.
-Once copied, be sure to not share the token with unauthorized persons so as to prevent unauthorized usage of your specific bot
+A token is essentially a password which grants a bot access to its account.
+KEEP THIS TOKEN SAFE AND SECURE.
+Once copied, be sure to not share the token with unauthorized persons so as to prevent unauthorized usage of your specific botNavigate back to the recently created

 index.jsfile is alright.
-For future reference, consider researching.envfiles.
+For future reference, consider researching.envfiles.Navigate back to the Discord Developer Portal, and click on

-const CLIENT_ID = `<Insert Your Copied Application ID Here>`;
+General Informationand copy the Application ID.
+Add the following code to the index.js file.const CLIENT_ID = `<Insert Your Copied Application ID Here>`;

 5. Get the Bot Invite Link and Invite it to Your Server⌗

-- Navigating back to the Discord Developer Dashboard, click on the OAuth2 sidebar button
+Navigating back to the Discord Developer Dashboard, click on the OAuth2 sidebar button.

-applications.commandsas well as thebotoptions. - Scroll down to Generated URL and click on the copy button on the far right of the generated URL.
+Scopessubsection underOAuth2 URL Generator, and select theapplications.commandsas well as thebotoptions.Scroll down to Generated URL and click on the copy button on the far right of the generated URL.

-- Navigate to that URL, and follow Discord’s modals to add your Bot to a Server of your choosing.
+Navigate to that URL, and follow Discord’s modals to add your Bot to a Server of your choosing.

-- Ensure the bot has succesfully joined the server, observing the bot in the members list on the right side of the Server the bot was added to.
+Ensure the bot has succesfully joined the server, observing the bot in the members list on the right side of the Server the bot was added to.

-- Copy the Server ID, and then add the following code
+Copy the Server ID, and then add the following code:

-const SERVER_ID = `<Insert Your Copied Server ID Here>`;- To copy the server ID, you must first Enable Developer Mode and then right click on the server name where you added the bot, and then click “Copy Server ID”
+const SERVER_ID = `<Insert Your Copied Server ID Here>`;- To copy the server ID, you must first Enable Developer Mode and then right click on the server name where you added the bot, and then click

-5. Write Code and Run the Discord Bot⌗
+6. Write Code and Run the Discord Bot⌗

-- Navigate back to VSCode
+- Navigate back to VSCode.

 const { REST, Routes, Client, Collection, Events, GatewayIntentBits, SlashCommandBuilder } = require('discord.js');